Duet3D/RepRapFirmware/src/Movement/README.md

 - `empty`: free slot.
 - `planned` (plus `created` on S-curve builds): queue-resident, still mutable by look-ahead.
 - `committed`: frozen into executable segment/remote representation.

+For S-curve moves the speed profile is not owned by the individual DDA but by a `MovementProfile` that may span several queued moves; see [S-Curve (3rd-Order) Motion Planning](#s-curve-3rd-order-motion-planning).

 Key responsibilities: